jmsmrgn/blog/about.md

 template: page
 ---

-Front end engineer building neat things for [SoFi](https://www.sofi.com) in San Francisco.
+These posts were written under the influence of bacon and eggs.

+Currently building neat things for [SoFi](https://www.sofi.com) in San Francisco.
 Craft beers, BBQ and live music are my jam.

-Drop me a line everywhere @jmsmrgn
+Drop me a line anywhere @jmsmrgn